daryllxd/lifelong-learning/programming/ruby/design/practical-object-oriented-design-in-ruby-poodr.md

 You know that you should not dive in and start writing code.
 The reason that test-first gurus can easily start writing test is they have so much design experience.
 At this stage, they have already constructed a mental map of possibilities for objects and interactions in this application.

-In FastFeet, you probalby expect to have Customer, Trip, Route, Bike, and Mechanic classes.
+In FastFeet, you probably expect to have Customer, Trip, Route, Bike, and Mechanic classes.
 These classes spring to mind because they represent nouns in the application that have both data and behavior.
 Call them domain objects--they are obvious because they are persistent, they stand for big, visible real-world things that will end up with a representation in your database.

 Domain objects are easy to find, but if you fixate on domain objects you will tend to coerce behavior into them.
 Design experts notice domain objects without concentrating on them; they focus not on these objects but on the messages that pass between them.
 These messages are guides that lead you to discover other objects, ones that are just as necessary but far less obvious.